-Our flagship fund, the Smaller Companies Trust fell 12.5 per cent in the year to 31 December 2011 and the Larger Companies Trust fell 15.5 per cent.
+Our flagship fund, the Smaller Companies Trust fell 12.5 per cent in the year to 31 December 2011.
 Not investing in the resources sector, which underperformed our range of ethical investments, had a positive impact on fund performance.
-However, not investing in some of the big banks as well as the strengthening Australian dollar had the opposite effect.
+However not investing in some of the big banks as well as the strengthening Australian dollar had the opposite effect.